Pruning for Performance: Efficient Idiom and Metaphor Classification in Low-Resource Konkani Using mBERT: Metaphor Classification

 \section{Metaphor Classification}

-To our knowledge, \textbf{this is the first work to introduce and utilize a metaphor-annotated dataset for the Konkani language within the NLP domain.} We extend the existing Konidioms Corpus \cite{shaikh-etal-2024-konidioms} by manually annotating 500 sentences with binary labels indicating the presence or absence of metaphor.
-All annotations were verified by a native Konkani speaker to ensure linguistic accuracy.
-Table~\ref{tab:dataset_columns} illustrates the structure of an entry in our annotated corpus.
+To our knowledge, \textbf{this is the first work to introduce a metaphor-annotated dataset for the Konkani language in NLP}.
+We extend the Konidioms Corpus \cite{shaikh-etal-2024-konidioms} by manually labeling 500 sentences with binary metaphor annotations.
+All labels were verified by three native Konkani speakers for linguistic accuracy.
+Table~\ref{tab:dataset_columns} shows the structure of an annotated entry.

-For our experiments, we selected a balanced subset of 200 sentences with an equal distribution of metaphorical and non-metaphorical instances (50/50 split).
-This was done to mitigate class imbalance and support stable and interpretable model training.
-We fine-tuned a multilingual BERT (mBERT) model \cite{devlin-etal-2019-bert} combined with a two-layer BiLSTM (128 hidden units) using standard fine-tuning settings.
-Training was performed with the AdamW optimizer, a learning rate of $2 \times 10^{-5}$, batch size of 16, and a maximum input length of 128 tokens.
-A sigmoid-activated linear layer followed the BiLSTM to produce the final output.
-The model was trained using binary cross-entropy loss for up to 20 epochs, with early stopping applied if validation loss did not improve for 10 consecutive epochs.
-The best-performing model, selected based on minimum validation loss, balances computational efficiency and representational capacity for detecting idioms and metaphors.
+For evaluation, we curated a balanced dataset of 200 sentences (50\% metaphorical, 50\% literal) and split it into an 80/20 train-test set to avoid class imbalance and ensure consistent training.
+Hyperparameters are detailed in Appendix~\ref{sec:appendix_d}.

-We build on prior work in attention head pruning and transformer-based models, introducing key innovations for figurative language understanding in low-resource settings.
-We introduce the first application of attention head pruning to Konkani metaphor classification.
-As an additional experiment, we apply the same pruning technique to idiom classification, a task previously addressed in earlier work, to demonstrate the broader applicability of our method.
-A high-level overview of the methodology is illustrated in Figure~\ref{fig:pipeline} in Appendix~\ref{sec:appendix_c}.
+Building on prior work in attention head pruning and transformers, we propose the first application of this technique to metaphor classification in Konkani.
+We also apply it to idiom classification, previously explored in earlier work, to highlight its broader relevance.
+Figure~\ref{fig:pipeline} in Appendix~\ref{sec:appendix_c} provides a high-level overview of our methodology.